Glasshouse (novel)

 Glasshouse is a science fiction novel by British author Charles Stross, first published in 2006.

+In 2007, Glasshouse won the Prometheus Award, as well as being nominated for the Hugo, Campbell, and Locus Awards.

+Premise

-The novel is set in the twenty-seventh century aboard a spacecraft adrift in interstellar space.
+The novel is set in the 27th century aboard a spacecraft adrift in interstellar space.
 Robin, the protagonist, has recently had his memory erased.
-He agrees to take part in an experiment, during which he is placed inside a model of a late twentieth/early twenty-first century Euroamerican society.
+He agrees to take part in an experiment, during which he is placed inside a model of a late 20th/early 21st century Euroamerican society.
 Robin is given a new identity and body, specifically that of a woman named "Reeve".

-Major themes of this novel are identity, gender determinism, self-image and conformity.
-Contrary to popular belief, it is not a sequel to his 2005 novel Accelerando, although Stross has stated that the two novels are not obviously incompatible.
-Glasshouse won the Prometheus Award for 2007, and was nominated for the Hugo, Campbell, and Locus Awards in 2007.
+Major themes of this novel are identity, gender determinism, self-image, and conformity.
+Contrary to popular belief, it is not a sequel to his novel Accelerando (2005), although Stross has stated that the two novels are not obviously incompatible.

 Production

 Stross wrote of the book's production: